Shenn299/HEIGVD-twebBootcampApp/README.md

 sub-modules, which represent features of the application.

 The controller doesn't contain big logic because it's not its job.
 For exemple, it doesn't send http request to get datas.
 If it needs to manipulate data, it has to call the desired service.

+Our module are in the "tweb" name space, to prevent any problem about module name.

 ## CREDITS